jaalto/project--shell-script-performance-and-portability/README.md

   due to Apple avoiding the GPL-3 license in later Bash versions.
-If you write `/bin/sh` scripts in macOS, it is good idead to check them for portability with:
+If you write `/bin/sh` scripts in macOS, it is good idea to check them for portability with:

 ```bash